PJ-Woz/cats-vs-markdown/phrase-00-overview.md

 In this project, Phrase CAT web editor ver.
 23.18.1 was used.

-Phrase was chosen, because the author uses a Phrase CAT editor thanks to the courtesy of a translation agency.
+Phrase was chosen because the author uses a Phrase CAT editor thanks to the courtesy of a translation agency.
 However, a trial account was created to configure Markdown filters and import the test file.

 The discussion of the test file in Phrase is grouped into three sections: